ABOUT THE VILLAGE

 PLAY AREA

-Egloskerry Parish Council provides and maintains the Play Area for the benefit of its village residents and visitors from the neighbouring areas.
+Egloskerry Parish Council maintains the Play Area for the benefit of its residents and visitors from the neighbouring areas.
 It is well used and aims to cater for all the family to enjoy.
-There's a variety of play equipment for all ages to enjoy to include goal posts, ball catcher, see-saw, rocking horse, swings, balance beam, slide multiplay, climbing frame, nest swing as well as a gazebo and picnic benches.
-The 'Tesco Bags of Help' funding that the Parish Council was successful in receiving has been used to generally overhaul and renovate the play equipment we already have; new items being expensive.
-We are grateful to all those who voted with their tokens and to Tesco for running such a scheme.
+There's a variety of play equipment for all ages to enjoy as well as a gazebo and picnic benches.